 - SpringHill Suites

-And here are the 3 Marriott Distinctive Select brands:
+And here are the 3 Marriott Bonvoy Distinctive Select brands:

 - AC Hotels

-Here is a good overview of all the 29 Marriott Bonvoy program hotel brands to help you plan out your future travels.
-Check out for our upcoming Ultimate Guide to the Marriott Bonvoy program for a lot more information on maximizing your points.
-And thanks for subscribing!
+Here is a good overview of all the 30 Marriott Bonvoy program hotel brands to help you plan out your future travels with the points from the Marriott Bonvoy American Express Card.
+Check out for our Introduction to the Marriott Bonvoy program for a lot more information on maximizing your points.